eregs/eregs.github.io/_includes/technology/repos.md

 ## Repositories

-There are many individual repositories that make up eRegulations; this is complicated by having two primary forks maintained by CFPB and 18F respectively.
-While these forks will ultimately be merged and maintenance shared between multiple agencies, those interested in using eRegs now should generally prefer the 18F repositories.
+There are many repositories that make up eRegulations: the project is split into several components, and currently CFPB and 18F maintain two separate forks of **regulations-parser**, **regulations-core**, and **regulations-site**.
+18F and CFPB plan to eventually merge these forks into shared components with maintenance shared between multiple agencies.
+For now, in most cases people interested in using eRegulations should use the 18F repositories (listed under "General Purpose").

 {% if site.general_repos %}
 <section id="main-repositories">